Link building. It’s the backbone of SEO.

 The way we build links has changed quite a lot over the past decade, but links themselves are no less valuable.

-Like me, you may remember the early days of online marketing, when generating backlinks to a website was as simple as requesting links from link farms and other sketchy sources.
+Like us, you may remember the early days of online marketing, when generating backlinks to a website was as simple as requesting links from link farms and other sketchy sources.

 Google put a stop to that, so generating backlinks for a brand-new website is a bit trickier these days.